hermandrew/tims-hot-sauce/README.md

 Tester
 ------

+The people who will be doing the testing.
+They may get several bottles to test.

 1. Nickname (required, alpha and whitespace only, should be casual...what Tim would actually call this person).
 2. Email address (required, email format)
 3. Mailing Address (Just take this as-is and hope Tim doesn't fuck it up).